djwrisley/HDME/spatial-projects.md

 Pick a couple projects from the list below (feel free to work in pairs!) and consider the following prompts (inspired by [Lincoln Mullen](https://lincolnmullen.com/projects/spatial-workshop/literacy.html)):

+- What data was used?
+- How does the viewer perceive it?
+- What you do take away?

 <!-- Project review content will be added here -->
 **Interactive Maps**